DonColon/jDiscogs/README.md

 ```

 ## Examples
-In the package `com.dardan.rrafshi.discogs.examples` are some examples you can play with.
-In order to start the applications you need to one of the following things:
+In the package [com.dardan.rrafshi.discogs.examples](https://github.com/DonColon/jDiscogs/tree/master/src/main/java/com/dardan/rrafshi/discogs/examples) are some examples you can play with.
+In order to start the applications you need to do one of the following things:

-1. Store your authentication information in the environment variables `DISCOGS_API_KEY`, `DISCOGS_CONSUMER_KEY` an `DISCOGS_CONSUMER_SECRET`.
+1. Store your authentication information in the environment variables `DISCOGS_API_KEY`, `DISCOGS_CONSUMER_KEY` and `DISCOGS_CONSUMER_SECRET`.
 2. You can also just replace the `Systems.getEnvironmentVariable` statement with your authentication information.

 ## Contact